-Jodhpur is the second largest city in Rajasthan after Jaipur.
-The powerful Rajput chief Rao Jodha built this beautiful city that is located near the Thar Desert, in the year 1459.
-Also known as 'The Blue City', Jodhpur is like a cool and inviting oasis in the middle of a vast and arid desert.
-The best time to travel to Jodhpur is during the months of September to March.
+Jodhpur, the second largest city in Rajasthan was settled by the powerful Rajput chief Rao Jodha.
+Located near the Thar Desert, in the year 1459; it is famous as 'The Blue City'.
+Jodhpur travel is like being invited in an oasis in the middle of a vast and arid desert.

 A booming trade town in the 16th century, Jodhpur is now one of the most popular tourist destinations in India.
 A high wall consisting of eight doors surrounds the entire city.
 The grand forts, beautiful temples and colorful markets scattered across this historic city are a treat to the eyes.
 Anyone visiting India should make it a point to travel to Jodhpur and capture the spirit of romance and valor that pervades the entire city.